 Many ball bearings come in standard sizes.
-If the bearing you require is just an ordinary ‘standard type’, you can measure the size, (Bore x Outside Diameter x Width), or find the bearing size in a parts manual.
+If the item you require is just an ordinary ‘standard type’, you can measure the size, (Bore x Outside Diameter x Width), or find the size in a parts manual.
 With this information, you can easily buy an ‘off the shelf’ ball bearing to replace one that’s worn out.

 – What Measurements or Information do I Need to Buy a Bearing –

-– Choosing the Right Bearing –
+– Choosing the Right One? –

 Make sure you measure the bearing in the correct format.
 Is it a metric or an imperial (inches) bearing?
-You can measure the bearing in either format, but in some cases, there may be a slight difference in size (dependant on the tolerances you’re working to?).
+You can measure in either format, but in some cases, there may be a slight difference in size (dependant on the tolerances you’re working to?).

 Bore (or hole diameter) x Outside Diameter x Width